-There are 2 registers related to Timer/Event Counter 0; TMR0(0DH), TMR0C(0EH).
-In Timer/Event Counter 0 counting mode (TON=1), writing TMR0 will only put the written data to preload register (8 bits).
-The Timer/Event Counter 0 preload register is changed by each writing TMR0 operations.
-Reading TMR0 will also latch the TMR0 to the destination.
-The TMR0C is the Timer/Event Counter 0 control register, which defines the operating mode, counting enable or disable and active edge.
+There are 3 registers related to the Timer/Event Counter 0;TMR0H ([0CH]), TMR0L ([0DH]), TMR0C ([0EH]).
+Writing TMR0L will only put the written data to an internal lower-order byte buffer (8 bits) and writing TMR0H will transfer the specified data and the contents of the lower-order byte buffer to TMR0H and TMR0L preload registers, respectively.
+The Timer/Event Counter 1 preload register is changed by each writing TMR0H operations.
+Reading TMR0H will latch the contents of TMR0H and TMR0L counters to the destination and the lower-order byte buffer, respectively.
+Reading the TMR0L will read the contents of the lower-order byte buffer.
+The TMR0C is the Timer/Event Counter 1 control register, which defines the operating mode, counting enable or disable and active edge.